Car Shakes When Idle or Stopped – Why Does It Happen?

 What does this component do?
 It holds the engine in place at the time of driving.
 A broken or disconnected motor mount makes a car shake or engine shudder when parked idle or stopped at a stoplight.
 To find out if the mount is the source of the problem, shift the gear to the neutral mode to see if the shuddering reduces.
 It’s a sure indication that there’s something wrong with the mount.

-4. Fuel Intake System
+4. Fuel intake system

 car shakes at idle

-Another reason of My car shakes when I stop problem probably is the fuel intake system.
+Another reason My car shakes when I stop problem probably is the fuel intake system.
 It can get dirty over time.
 A new one could be the issue too when it is not adjusted correctly.
 In both cases, it will make the engine shudder, leading to car shakes when idle.
 The fuel intake accumulates sludge and debris after running for thousands of miles.
 A congested or incorrectly installed system cannot supply the required amount of clean fuel to the engine.
 It results in car shakes when idle.

-Remember that the similar symptoms could also be the result of a cracked or worn fuel pump.
+Remember that similar symptoms could also be the result of a cracked or worn fuel pump.
 So, don’t forget to include it too on your checking list when your car shakes when idle.

 5. Timing Belt